lisawilliams/lisa/_posts/2017-08-18-art-collector.markdown

 !['Four Corners of the World,' Heather Adels, 2013](https://u13050632.dl.dropboxusercontent.com/u/13050632/heather-painting%20copy.jpg)

+*'Four Corners of the Earth', Heather Adels, acrylic, graphite, and ink on masonite, 2013*

 I collect contemporary abstract art, primarily from emerging artists, both paintings and works on paper.

 *Wait, what?*

-Let's back up a minute and unpack that sentence: 'Today I collect contemporary abstract art, primarily from emerging artists, both paintings and works on paper.'
+Let's back up a minute and unpack that sentence: 'I collect contemporary abstract art, primarily from emerging artists, both paintings and works on paper.'

 Okay, let's take it word by word.
 First, lets start with *'I collect.'* That means I am an art collector.

 But I also drive a used Toyota.
+More on that in a minute.

 Next up is *'abstract.'* That means 'not representational or figurative.'
 I don't own many pictures of things: I don't collect landscapes or still lifes or portraits (although I do own several portraits).

 That brings us to *'contemporary.'* Contemporary is works by artists who are alive today.

 Remember I told you I drive a used Toyota?
 Well, *'emerging'* means 'not yet established or well-known.'
 That means artists who may not yet be making a living being artists.
 Why do I collect contemporary works by emerging artists?
-Because that's what I can afford with my regular-person budget :)
+Because that's what I can afford with my "I drive a used Toyota" budget :)

 Now we're up to *'paintings.'* That seems pretty obvious, right?
 And it is.
 I happen to own a lot of paintings on things other than canvas; my partner Heather painted mainly on masonite; I have others that were painted on artboard or on wood panels.
 I'm not sure why that is, but I found I have seen a lot of works created that way that mean enough to me that I want to take them home.